-I entitled this composition ‘Cry Me a River ‘ since it was largely inspired by a sample taken from one of my own jazz recording of this seminal piece.
+I entitled this composition ‘Cry Me a River ‘ since it was largely inspired by a sample taken from one of my own recordings of this seminal piece.
 In addition, I felt that this title was a fitting metaphor for the use of water sounds and three-dimensional flowing-transformations that I have attempted to construct in this composition.
 ‘Cry Me a River’ focuses predominantly on the transformations from one texture to another, and as a result attains a fluidity, altering the listeners’ perspective of physical space; gestural sounds are used solely to aid transformations between longer textures.

 My initial concept was to use sound families produced entirely by electronic devices as well as an inductive pickup so that I could explore various timbres within a seemingly limited sound source.

 As the project developed I decided that it would be interesting to introduce other textural sounds that correlated, and shared sonic similarities to the sounds I had discovered using the inductive pickup.
 The addition of voice amongst other explicitly recognizable (semantic and causal) sound results in changes of listening mode.
 I intended the listeners’ mode of listening to surge between causal, semantic and reduced throughout the piece, in conjunction with the transformation of sound families.